DataDog/chef-datadog/README.md

 # Datadog Chef Cookbook

+The Datadog Chef cookbook automates the installation and configuration of the Datadog Agent across supported Linux and Windows platforms.
+The cookbook is compatible with `chef-client >= 12.7`, and supports Windows and Linux platforms.
+For full attribute references, recipes, usage examples, and integration configuration patterns, see the [Advanced configurations section](#advanced-configurations).

 The Datadog Chef recipes are used to deploy Datadog's components and configuration automatically.
 The cookbook includes support for:

 * Datadog Agent v7.x (default)